faymarie/flask-crate-transit-data/README.md

 A flask app using CrateDB and Docker to inserts public transit data (VBB-Fahrplandaten via GTFS) into CrateDB.

-# Requirements
+## Requirements

-Project requires Docker, Docker Toolbox and docker-compose in your development environment.
+Project requires Docker, docker-compose and Linux/Unix in your development environment.

-# Installation instructions CrateDB
+## Installation

 If you run Docker on a Linux system, you may need to adjust the memory map limit on your host system before running the images.